7 Ways to Prep Your Home for Holiday Guests

-Before you get to all of the prep and planning, give the base of your home some TLC.
-Add some lighting both inside and out to make the space a little more inviting.
-Install new window treatments or swap out your existing ones to add a cozy, festive touch.
-Don't give the in-laws any possible ammo, and patch or cover up unsightly blemishes, scoffs or marks on the walls or floors.
+Before you get to the prep and planning, give your home some TLC.
+Add lighting both inside and out to make the space more inviting.
+Swap out your everyday window treatments to add a cozy, festive touch.
+Lastly, avoid any dreaded mother-in-law comments, and patch or cover up unsightly blemishes, scoffs or marks on the walls or floors.

 It's Time to Festify

 Room Service Optional

-For anyone spending the night, be sure to update the guest room (or wherever they'll be sleeping) with homey touches for a 5-star review.
-Provide fresh bed linens and towels (or swap them out for ones more in tune with the holiday,) and add a couple conveniences that'd make you feel at home.
-Consider a power strip, extra travel-sized toiletries or even a mini fridge stocked with cold drinks.
+For any overnighters, update the guest room (or wherever they'll be sleeping) with homey touches for a 5-star review.
+Provide fresh bed linens and towels, and add a couple conveniences that'd make you feel at home.
+Consider a power strip, extra travel-sized toiletries or even a mini fridge stocked with bottled water.

 shop all bedding & bath

 Keep Bruises Off the Guest List

 Nothing puts a damper on a party faster than an avoidable injury.
-Make sure to keep all driveways, walkways and sidewalks clear of any snow or ice.
-Bust out the snow blower or snow shovels hours before the start time to clear out any big drifts, and finish them off with plenty of ice melt.
+Keep all driveways, walkways and sidewalks clear of any snow or ice.
+Bust out the snow blower or shovels hours before the start time to take care of any big drifts, and finish them off with plenty of ice melt.

 shop all snow removal

 Consider a Casual Affair

-There's already enough on your plate, so consider throwing a more relaxed get-together to make things easier on yourself.
+There's already enough on your plate, so consider throwing a more relaxed get together to make planning easier.
 Instead of a rigid schedule, make it an open house so guests can drop by as they please.
 Invite friends and family to bring food in a potluck style, but always be ready for a party crasher or three.
-Opt for holiday-inspired paper plates and cups so you don't spend hours washing dishes, and keep to-go containers ready while packing leftovers for guests to bring a taste of the party home with them.
+Opt for holiday-inspired paperware so you don't spend hours washing dishes, and keep to-go containers ready so guests can bring a taste of the party home with them.